d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 npx @angular-devkit/schematics-cli blank --name=playground
 ```

-> If you are not familar with the basics of authoring schematics, I recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular schematics"_ by Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first.
+> If you are not familar with the basics of authoring schematics, I recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular schematics"_ by Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first as well as the [article series "Angular Schematics from 0 to publishing your own library" by Natalia Venditto](https://indepth.dev/angular-schematics-from-0-to-publishing-your-own-library-i) first.

 After setting up the new blank project we should have this file available: `src/playground/index.ts`.